bobbadshy/touchosc_obxd_template/README.md

   designed to be modular.
 So, you can also re-use it separately for your own TouchOSC surfaces.)

-### Integrated Keyboard
+### Integrated touch Keyboard

 The integrated keyboard currently includes:

 - Pitchbend slider, with toggle switch for half or full MIDI range.
 Full MIDI range by default maps to two semitones, so the toggle will switch between one semitone and a full tone by default.

-- Octave and transpose buttons
+- Octave and transpose buttons.

+- Positional velocity, and optional aftertouch modulation support on the keys.

+  Velocity is controlled by the initial touch position on the keys: bottom of keys is loudest, top is the most quiet.

-- Optional aftertouch modulation support on the keys.
-If enabled, sliding up or down on the keys will engage modulation (MIDI cc1).
-The modulation is held after releasing all keys, and resets once you press a new key.
+  Modulation (MIDI cc1) is engaged by sliding up or down on the keys.
+The modulation is held after releasing the keys.
+It will automatically reset when all keys are released and then a new key is pressed.
+This behaviour seemed the most intuitive, so the modulation stays active after releasing the keys, but when you continue playing again, it will do so without modulation.

-- Velocity, Aftertouch, and optional modulation support *on each key*.
--
-- , as well
+  **Extended keyboard features:** In addition, the keyboard also supports global MIDI channel pressure, and individual keys polyphonic aftertouch, as well as registering *horizontal* movement on pressed keys.
+These features are disabled by default, since (to my knowledge) OB-Xd does not support MIDI aftertouch.
+If however, you want to play some other synth with the keyboard, you can enable these features in the keyboard's settings panel. :)

-  as a keys sustain button (MIDI cc66 "sustenuto").
+- "Keys Sustain" button (MIDI cc66 "Sustenuto pedal").

-  Velocity, aftertouch and modulation are controlled by the vertical and horizontal touch position on the keys.
-The initial touch point controls velocity.
-Then, move up/down, or left/right on the key to control aftertouch and modulation.
+  When Sustenuto is engaged, all currently pressed keys *are held* on releasing the keys.
+So, for example, you can hold a chord, and then play some melody over it.
 The "Keys Sustain" button supports stacking: Tap once to sustain all currently pressed keys.
 Tap again to add new keys.
-Long-tap or double-tap to cancel sustain.

-  **Note:** The keyboard supports both MIDI global channel aftertouch, as well as polyphonic aftertouch on each key.
-OB-Xd only registers channel aftertouch, but, if you want to play some other synth with the keyboard, polyphonic aftertouch is available.
+Double-tap or long-tap (for exactly timed cancel upon button release) on the button to cancel the sustenuto.
+You can also switch octaves on the keyboard while sustain is being held!
+Play a bass note and sustain it, switch octave, and play a melody on top. :)

 ## Preliminary screenshots